 A Note to the Reader

 It was early evening.
 Cool, but not cold — in the 20s, in fact.
 Warm for February.
 A light dusting of new snow covered the bare ground, reflecting the pale silver light of a waxing moon.
 I stepped outside.
 Except for a barking dog in the far distance, the ‘Flow was quiet.
 Suddenly, a shrill yip shattered the stillness.
 It was immediately answered by a second.
 The distant dog stopped barking.
 Silence.
 Then there was a third yip.
-And another.
-And yet another.
-And soon a … Continue reading »
+And … Continue reading »

 ‘Twas a night just before Christmas, and a creature was stirring.
 But it wasn’t jolly old Saint Nick.
 It was… Well, no, Tamia’s not telling.
 Not now, at any rate.
 You’ll just have to keep reading.